symbolic-kg/PyClause/README.md

 ```

 ## Quickstart
-After installing PyClause with any of the two options run the following code from anywhere.
+After installing PyClause with any of the two options, run the following code from anywhere.
 ```python
 from c_clause import QAHandler, Loader from clause.config.options import Options